railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 its :guilabel:`Sales & Purchases` tab.
 You can then change the :guilabel:`Purchase Pricelist` and the :guilabel:`Sale Pricelist` that is loaded by default for the partner.

+.. _decimal_accuracy:

+Decimal Accuracy
+^^^^^^^^^^^^^^^^
+There are several configuration settings related to the decimal accuracy of prices, or the number of decimal places to hold with each price field.
+To change the accuracy of a field, follow these steps:

+1. Make sure you have the extended user interface.
+The setting is on your user screen.

+2. From the Administration menu, choose Customization: Database Structure:
+   Decimal Accuracy.

+3. Open the entry you want to change.
+Purchase Price and Sale Price are the most common ones related to prices, but some fields are controlled by the Account entry.

+4. Type a new value in the digits field, and save the entry.
+Don't change the Usage field, or it will stop working.

+5. Close the screen where you were editing prices and reopen it.
+The price field should now have the number of digits you asked for.

 Example
 -------